OIDC settings in Helm

 Dashboard custom resource settings are kept.

-When you install or upgrade the control plane in the management cluster, specify the following settings in your values file, alongside your other settings.
+Follow the steps in the Get started guide to install Gloo Network for Cilium.
+During the installation, specify the following settings in your Helm values file, alongside your other settings.
 For more information about the OIDC settings, see the API reference.

 glooUi: enabled: true auth: enabled: true backend: oidc oidc: clientId: # From the OIDC provider clientSecret: # From the OIDC provider.
 Stored in a secret that you created in advance in the same namespace as the Gloo UI.
 In this example, the secret's name is 'dashboard'. clientSecretName: dashboard issuerUrl: # The URL to connect to the OpenID Connect identity provider, often in the format 'https://<domain>.<provider_url>/'. appUrl: # The URL that the Gloo UI is exposed at, such as 'https://localhost:8090'.